otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 ### Key Derivation Functions

-The following key derivation function is used in this specification:
+The following key derivation function is used in this specification.
+The usageID is of type BYTE:

 ```
   KDF(usageID, values, size) = SHAKE-256("OTRv4-Prekey-Server" || usageID || values, size)